wilsonmar/wilsonmar.github.io/_posts/2021-06-15-azure-data.md

 ## Azure Data Lake Storage Gen2 Storage

-Gen2 has the concept of having a single format to hold varioius "layers" in a new <a target="_blank" href="https://piethein.medium.com/medallion-architecture-best-practices-for-managing-bronze-silver-and-gold-486de7c90055">"Medallion architecture"</a> <a target="_blank" href="https://www.databricks.com/glossary/medallion-architecture">defined by Databricks</a>:
+Gen2 has the concept of having a single format to hold various "layers" in a new <a target="_blank" href="https://piethein.medium.com/medallion-architecture-best-practices-for-managing-bronze-silver-and-gold-486de7c90055">"Medallion architecture"</a> <a target="_blank" href="https://www.databricks.com/glossary/medallion-architecture">defined by Databricks</a>:

    * The <strong>Bronze</strong> layer contains <strong>raw</strong> data layer as loaded "as is" from the source, such as <a href="#ADF">ADF</a>.
 Thus, this is also called a "Landing Zone".
-This layer provides a historical archive of source (cold storage), data lineage, auditability, reprocessing if needed without rereading the data from the source system.
+This layer provides a historical archive of source (cold storage), data lineage, auditability, and reprocessing if needed without rereading the data from the source system.

    * The <strong>Silver</strong> layer contains <strong>filtered, cleaned, and augmented</strong> data that ends up having a clean schema after traditional ETL processing.